 Ahhh….winter.
 The number one reason why people move to Florida.

 When I was a kid growing up in Pennsylvania, my parents would watch the weather forecast for the first sign of frost.
 They knew there was a lot of work to do to prepare for winter.

 In hindsight, they should have started much sooner.

-So how do you winterize your garage?
+So, how do you winterize your garage?
 Preventing cold air from seeping in is one of the most significant factors when getting your garage winter-ready.
 This includes:

 - Insulating the garage door and walls